Scorsese’s cop thriller The Departed uses mirroring to hide a multitude of sins.

 Costello (Jack Nicholson) leads the Irish American mob.
-He’s not a sociopathic killer, but he is a very strategic one, seeing death is a necessary evil to his job and desires.
+He’s not a sociopathic killer, but he is a very strategic one, seeing death as a necessary evil to his job and desires.
 “Non serviam”, he tells a young Sullivan – I will not serve – quoting Irish author James Joyce (though the quote is also attributed to Lucifer).

 Costello is an individualist, and clearly anti-Church.
 His opposite is Captain Queenan (Martin Sheen), a known Catholic who leads the undercover police department.

 Both are also father figures, yet while Queenan provokes loyalty and courage, Costello inspires fear and betrayal.

 Between them they personify good and evil, though even here the boundaries are blurred.
-Costello quotes the devil words and will have nothing to do with God or the Church.
+Costello quotes the devil and will have nothing to do with God or the Church.
 That said, it’s Queenan who, like the devil, ‘falls from heaven’ (literally, when he’s thrown from the roof).

 Costello, though, is indisputably the rat king, an almost Shakespearean villain who creates a foul world in his own image.

 He nods at this when he misquotes Henry IV, Part 2: “Uneasy lies the head that wears a crown” (Costello actually says “Heavy lies the crown”).

 But if Costello sees himself as a Shakespearan king, he’s more like King Lear, the mad monarch who challenges his children to prove they love him.